Multivariate Inference of Network Moments by Subsampling: Node subsampling and its properties

-Now we proceed to discuss the theoretical validity of the node sampling for multiple network motifs.
-Algorithm~\ref{algo:subsampling} operates based on the observed network $G$, with $\{Y_b^{(i)}\}_{i=1}^{N{\mathrm{sub}}}$ representing a random sample from the subsampling distribution conditioned on $\bGn=G$, where $\bGn \sim \rho_nw$.
-Our goal is to show that the subsampling distribution, viewed as a random probability measure (with respect to the randomness of $\bGn$), effectively approximates the multivariate network moments distribution of $\bGb$ from the graphon model.
-Let $\mathbb{G}^{(*G)}_{b}$ denote a randomly induced subgraph of $G$ from the node subsampling procedure.
-When discussing distributional quantities such as the expectation or variance of $\mathbb{G}^{(*G)}_{b}$, conditioned on $\bGn=G$, we use $(*G)$ in our notation.
-For instance, $\var{(*G)}$ refers to the variance of $\mathbb{G}^{(*G)}_{b}$, conditioned on $\mathbb{G}_{n}=G$.
-We simplify $(*G)$ as $*$ when the context clearly identifies $G$.
-For all the asymptotics, we consider a sequence of random networks $\{\mathbb{G}_{n}\}$, with $n \to \infty$.
+Formally, conditioning on $\bGn=G$, we focus on the CDF of $\Psi(\wh{\rho}_G,{U}_{[R_m]}(\mathbb{G}^*_b))$ under the proper centering and scaling: Our goal is to show that the subsampling distribution, viewed as a random probability measure (with respect to the randomness of $\bG_n$), effectively approximates the multivariate network moments distribution of $\bGb$ from the graphon model.
+For this purpose, we define the graphon sampling distribution as